 While this is a very basic example of how recruitment communication can be automated, it paints a clear picture of how everything can be sped up and simplified for the purpose of simpler, quicker and more efficient processes.

-Always Have a Timeline for Replies and Processes
+4. Always Have a Timeline for Replies and Processes

 Many people who apply for specific positions complain that they never hear back from recruiters or that they hear back too long after the initial contact.
 In fact, a Talent Board report found that 53% of candidates say they don’t receive a response from employers until 3 months after applying.

 While such timeframes are more or less guidelines, they create a sense of urgency and move the communication forward.
 Our minds are wired to perform better when a deadline is in place and the rule does apply to corporate communication.

-Clarifying Roles within the Hiring Team
+5. Clarifying Roles within the Hiring Team

 It’s very important to clarify the role of every single member of the human resources department.
 Very often, there are implied roles and responsibilities that may be taken on by more than one person.
 Not only are such processes ineffective, but they can also lead to reduced productivity and serious mistakes down the line.